-By Stephen Anderson.
-Last Updated 10th May 2022.
+By Lewis Houston.
+Last Updated 14th November 2023.
 In this guide, we will look at potential bicycle accident claim payouts.
 In order to make a claim, you need to show that the negligence of another road user led to the accident in which you were injured.
 This guide will explain what that means, provide examples of potential payouts and illustrate the benefits of using a cycle accident solicitor from our panel.

 If you prefer, you can always contact our helpful team of advisors.
 They can answer any bike accident queries you have.
 They’re available 24/7, are completely free to contact and can tell you if you can claim quickly and easily.
 Furthermore, they can also connect you to a personal injury solicitor from our panel to help with your claim.

 You can get in touch at a time that works for you using the below details:

 - Call us on 0800 408 7825

 - You can contact us on our website.

 - Use the Chat window on the right of your screen.

 - Bicycle Accident Claim Payouts – What Could You Receive?

 - I Was Knocked Off A Bike By A Car – Can I Claim?